 How can we help you?

 At CanadianVisa.org, our Regulated Canadian Immigration Consultants (RCIC) are members in good standing with the Immigration Consultants of Canada Regulatory Council (ICCRC).
-They have the experience and expertise to guide you through the visa application process, from the selection of immigration category to preparing and filing your application, preparing you for an interview and following up with the visa office.
-The fact that our offices are situated in Vancouver Canada means our clients’ applications are evaluated and processed as per the latest updated rules and regulations from the Canadian government.
+They have the experience and expertise to guide you through the visa application process, from the selection of immigration category to preparing and filing your application.